at-uzb/at-uzb/README.md

 # Hi there, I'm Abdulaziz! 👋

-I'm a passionate Full Stack Developer with a strong foundation in web development technologies.
-I enjoy building robust and user-friendly web applications.
+I'm a passionate Back-end Developer / Data analytic with a strong foundation in python.
 Let me give you a glimpse of my skills and experiences.
 ## 🔧 Skills

 - **Data-analysis:** python, numpy, pandas, seaborn, matplotlib, excel, sql